-Phyllis Brunson manages CSSP’s Constituents Co-Invested in Change portfolio, helping communities form collaborative partnerships that promote community-based results accountability, resident engagement and community decision-making.
-Brunson is advancing a new body of work called the Customer Satisfaction initiative, which uses direct feedback from customers in a community to test, assess and rate the quality of services they use.
-Brunson also manages CSSP’s Internal Race Equity work, which builds staff capacity to identify and confront race inequity internally and externally.
-She also oversees CSSP’s International Learning agenda and serves as the United States’ board member on the International Initiative for Children, Youth and Families.
+Phyllis Brunson manages aspects CSSP’s Neighborhood and Communities initiatives.
+A key element of Brunson’s work is to advocate for investments that will use the voice and feedback data from constituents—parents, clients, customers and service recipients—to improve service quality, systems change, community change and policy change.
+Working at the community level, Brunson’s work helps communities form high-functioning collaborative partnerships and coalitions to build stronger communities by strategically applying skills and capacities, such as community-based results accountability, resident engagement and community decision-making, with an emphasis on using data to assess and rate the quality of services from the perspective of the end user.
+For several years Brunson launched and managed CSSP’s Internal Race Equity work, designed to build staff capacity to identify and confront racial inequity internally and externally as it arises in CSSP’s work while carrying out its mission.
+She supports CSSP’s International Learning work and serves on the Council of Europe’s expert consultant team for its Intercultural Cities Initiative.
 Prior to joining CSSP, Brunson worked for the Maryland Governor’s Office for Children, Youth and Families where she served as the deputy director and acting director of the System Reform Initiative.
-She is a member of the board of directors of the Sheridan-Patterson Center for Holistic Health and the Elizabeth Ministry, Inc., which helps single teen mothers in the foster care system achieve financial independence and attend college.
+She is a member of the board of directors of the Elizabeth Ministry, Inc., which helps single teen mothers in the foster care system achieve financial independence and attend college.
 Brunson is a graduate of Lincoln University and earned her master’s degree in psychology from Washington University in St. Louis.

 Christine Katz oversees CSSP’s finance, accounting, grants management, human resources, operations and information technology functions.
 Previously, she was a director at the McQuade Brennan accounting firm in Washington, D.C.
 While there, Katz developed and managed the firm’s CFO Services Group, which focused on providing outsourced accounting services customized to the needs of nonprofit clients.
 She has more than 10 years of experience in public accounting within the nonprofit sector.
 She graduated from the University of Maryland with a bachelor’s degree in accounting and is a certified public accountant.